davis190/resume/resume/resume.md

 ## Experience {.divider}

-### Sr Director & Practice Leader -  Cloud Native Application &mdash; Caylent
+### Senior Practice Leader of Software and AI-Powered Development &mdash; Caylent

 #### May 2021 - Present